mouritania91/git-project-upload/README.md

 # git-project-upload
-Learn how to upload a project in git
+Learn how to upload a project in git.

+This is a simple project.